 November 21st, 2017 | Debbie Lamb, Sterling Talent Solutions

-Responses to “HR Compliance in 2018” Questions
+Sterling Responds to “HR Compliance in 2018” Questions & Answers

 There have been many changes in employment laws that impact the hiring process throughout 2017.
 From ban the box to salary history bans to more states legalizing the recreational and medicinal use of marijuana, it has been a very busy year.
 2018 looks to be just as busy.
 There could be more alterations to employment laws and regulations that govern the background screening industry to come in the New Year.
 The changing laws can be overwhelming to an employer, and if regulations are not complied with properly, an organization might have to deal with penalties and large fines.